krishnenduATU/Python1/README.md

 ## Authors

-This Python repository was developed as a part of Infrastructure as Code module's assignment by Krishnendu VP.
+This PowerShell repository was developed as a part of Infrastructure as Code module's assignment by Krishnendu VP.

 ## Conclusion

-This Python repository covered the fundamental concepts of Python and offered a doable strategy for improving programming skills.
-In accordance with the provided exercises and research on the same, learners should be able to build and organise Python projects for network or server administration, log analysis, and the automation of routine tasks.
+This PowerShell repository briefly introduced PowerShell as a viable scripting language for automating, managing administrative tasks, and configuring Windows systems.
+Its rich and extensible architecture, powerful features, and wide range of built-in cmdlets make it a valuable tool for IT professionals, providing a powerful and versatile way to automate and manage many different tasks in the Windows operating system.